Composite bonding is often described as one of the most conservative cosmetic dental treatments – especially compared to veneers or crowns.

 - The tooth shape may be very close to its original form

-When bonding involved minor shaping to improve proportions
+When composite bonding involved minor shaping to improve proportions

 Sometimes, a dentist may do small adjustments to enamel to improve the final aesthetics – especially where the goal is to improve symmetry, reduce a sharp edge, or improve how the bonding blends.